Springtime Hazards for Dogs

 The Top 10 hazards for dogs over springtime

 Look out for those leftover Easter eggs and chocolate treats around springtime.
-Chocolate contains a stimulant called theobromine (a bit like caffeine) that’s poisonous to dogs.
+Chocolate contains a chemical called theobromine (a bit like caffeine) that’s poisonous to dogs.
 The amount of theobromine differs depending on the type of chocolate, with dark chocolate and baking chocolate containing the most.

 Don’t forget that goodies such as hot cross buns contain raisins.
 Grapes, raisins, currants and sultanas can cause kidney failure in dogs.
 Experts agree that there is no “safe” dose of grapes and raisins.

 Dogs love spending time in the garden so watch out for poisonous plants.
 Toxic species common at this time of year include lilies, daffodils and azaleas.
 Daffodils can be toxic, particularly the bulbs.
 But the flower heads can also cause vomiting, diarrhoea and lethargy.
 In severe cases this may result in dehydration, tremors and convulsions.
 These signs can be seen from 15 minutes to one day following ingestion.

 All parts of the bluebell are poisonous to dogs.
 Ingestion can cause vomiting, diarrhoea and abdominal discomfort and there is also a risk of heart beat irregularity (arrhythmia) if a significant quantity is ingested.

 Other spring flowers, such as crocuses and tulips, are considered to be less toxic but seek veterinary advice if you are worried your pet has eaten them.